Year 10 & 11 Options

 Geography

 By focusing on the major global issues likely to dominate our future sustainable use of the planet, Geography encourages students to think about their own place in the world, their values, their rights, and their responsibilities.
-Modern Geography attempts to provoke students into asking and coming up with answers to, the big questions facing society.
-Climate change, hazard management, the disparities between rich and poor, the future of urban areas, sustainable management of global resources such as the Arctic & the Rainforest, and the changing face of 21st Century UK are just some of the topics about which students can expect to develop a well-informed opinion.
+Modern Geography attempts to provoke students into asking and coming up with answers to the big questions facing society.
+Topics students can expect to develop a well- informed opinion on include: climate change; hazard management; the disparities between rich and poor; the future of urban areas; sustainable management of global resources such as the Arctic and rainforest; the changing face of the 21st century UK.

 Alongside the ability to think critically and creatively about the changing world, students will also develop fieldwork skills to allow them to investigate the theory learnt in class in the world around them.
 There are two field trips, one day trip and one residential, that explore the geography of contrasting places and environments.